 the principal in supporting parents by offering and discussing any interventions and plans.
 The Student Advocacy Team may also aid in the evaluation of alternative placements for students when appropriate.

 Kate Dannals, LCPC - Catholic Charities School Consultant, serves the role of the school counselor.
 She is at Archbishop Borders School to work with students, faculty, staff, and families each Thursday.
 She meets with children individually, in small groups, and as a class.
 She also serves on the Student Advocacy Team to help identify and address the needs of children with potential learning differences.

-Grace Petit, LGPC is our School-Based Therapist.
-Ms. Petit is able to work with individual students on a long-term basis, provided that they qualify insurance-wise.
-Additionally, she can assist with in-class observations of students who are suspected to have a learning difference or behavioral need.
-She is at Archbishop Borders School throughout the week.
+Jonathan Brandonisio, LGPC, is our School-Based Therapist.
+Mr. Brandonisio is able to work with individual students on a long-term basis, provided that they qualify insurance-wise.
+Additionally, he can assist with in-class observations of students who are suspected to have a learning difference or behavioral need.
+He is at Archbishop Borders School throughout the week.